Improving Oregon’s Approach to Compensatory Mitigation

 What tools will support the new mitigation program?

 In the proposed mitigation framework, science-based tools will inform mitigation planning and decision-making.
 These tools will help improve consistency and transparency in the mitigation process.
-Several function assessment tools and online data viewers will be available to the public:
+Several function assessment tools and online data viewers are available to the public:

 On June 21, 2017, Oregon’s existing mitigation bank sponsors and their agents reviewed the proposed mitigation framework and how it would apply to mitigation banking.
 The agencies highlighted how questions, issues, and concerns raised at an earlier banker outreach meeting were considered in revisions made to the